Disability Rights Education and Defense Fund

-The Disability Rights Education and Defense Fund (DREDF), located in Berkeley, California, and Washington, DC, US, is a national cross-disability civil rights law and policy center directed by individuals with disabilities and parents who have children with disabilities.
-Founded in 1979, DREDF advances the civil and human rights of people with disabilities through legal advocacy, training, education, and public policy and legislative development.
+The Disability Rights Education and Defense Fund (DREDF) is a national cross-disability civil rights law and policy center directed by individuals with disabilities and parents who have children with disabilities.
+Founded in 1979, DREDF attempts to advance the civil and human rights of people with disabilities through legal advocacy, training, education, and public policy and legislative development.
+It has offices in Berkeley, California and Washington, D.C.

 The directing attorney is Arlene B. Mayerson.
-The Berkeley office is located in the Ed Roberts Campus.

 History

-The 1980s
+1980s

 DREDF's early efforts focused on: